SAFETY

 Q. What Class is the Harpeth River?

 A. The river is normally a Class I, suitable for beginners and children.
 About 20% of the time the Harpeth is a Class II, suitable for the experienced canoeist only.
 No beginners or children under 12 years old are allowed on the river during this Class II period.
 Please call us the day of your trip to check the water level.
+Call today to reserve.

 Q. How many people are allowed in a canoe?

 A. Normally, two adults and two children or three adults (550 lbs. maximum weight per canoe).
 Allow for the extra weight of your gear.
+Excess weight will cause you to drag bottom.
+Call today to reserve.

 Q. Do we have a guide?